webhavr/cppNotes/Smart Pointers.md

     *   **Dissimilar:**
         *   It is copyable if the object inside is copyable, while `std:unique_ptr` is non-copyable
         *   Doesn’t need a heap allocation, the object in the optional and the optional itself is all on the stack.
-        *   `absl::optional` CANNOT be forward declared since have to include the type in the optional.
+        *   `absl::optional` CANNOT be used to forward declare since have to include the type in the optional.
 A forward declaration isn’t enough since the optional needs to know the size of the object

-### `base::scoped_refPtr<Foo>`:
+### `base::scoped_refPtr<Foo>`

 *   Use carefully!
 Refcounting is hard!
 *   It’s an owning smart pointer, so owns a pointer to something allocated in the heap